nithril/rabbitmq-management-java-client/README.md

 A Java client for RabbitMQ Management API.

-The purpose of this project is more too share code (fork and adapt to your need) than a project with solid support.
+The purpose of this project is more to share code (fork and adapt to your need) than a project with solid support.
 Anyway I will give a look at your issues.

 Implemented endpoints are listed here [```RabbitManagementApi```](https://github.com/nithril/rabbitmq-management-java-client/blob/master/src/main/java/org/nigajuan/rabbit/management/client/RabbitManagementApi.java).
 Not all endpoints are implemented.